ESRC IAA Project Co-Creation Fund

 Dr Kubo Mačák

-Kubo joined the University of Exeter as a Lecturer in Law in August 2013 and has been a Senior Lecturer since August 2016.
+Dr Kubo Mačák is an Associate Professor at the Law School and a member of the Exeter Centre for International Law.
+He was appointed as a Lecturer in 2013, Senior Lecturer in 2016, and Associate Professor in 2019.
 He also led the mooting programme at Exeter Law School from 2013 to 2016.

 Kubo holds the degrees of DPhil, MPhil, and MJur from the University of Oxford (Somerville College), and an undergraduate degree in law from Charles University in Prague.
 In 2012, he was awarded the Diploma of the Hague Academy of International Law.

-Kubo has been a Europaeum visiting researcher at the Graduate Institute of International and Development Studies and the International Committee of the Red Cross in Geneva; a Research Fellow of the Minerva Center for the Rule of Law under Extreme Conditions at the University of Haifa, Israel; and a Gastwissenschaftler (visiting scholar) at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany.
+Kubo has been a Europaeum visiting researcher at the Graduate Institute of International and Development Studies and the International Committee of the Red Cross in Geneva; a Research Fellow of the Minerva Center for the Rule of Law under Extreme Conditions at the University of Haifa, Israel; a Gastwissenschaftler (visiting scholar) at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany; and a Visiting Fellow of The Hague Program for Cyber Norms at the University of Leiden, the Netherlands.

 He has worked at the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague and at the International Criminal Tribunal for Rwanda in Arusha, Tanzania.
 He has also served as a law clerk to the President of the Constitutional Court of the Slovak Republic.
-He is currently acting as a core expert on the Woomera Manual on the International Law of Military Space Operations project.
+He is currently acting as the General Editor of the Cyber Law Toolkit and as a core expert on the Woomera Manual on the International Law of Military Space Operations project.

 For more information and to access the full text of Kubo's publications, please visit his personal website: www.kubomacak.org.